XYZenix/XYZenixThemes/README.md

 -----|--------------|------
 [DTM-08](https://github.com/XYZenix/DTM-08) | A skeuomorphic/glossy theme for Discord | Active
-[DTM-16](https://github.com/XYZenix/DTM-16) | A theme that brings the old UI back | Active [DTM-17](https://github.com/XYZenix/DTM-17) | A modified version of DTM-16 that looks closer to 2017 and 2018 Discord | Active
+[DTM-16](https://github.com/XYZenix/DTM-16) | A theme that brings the old UI back | Active [DTM-17](https://github.com/XYZenix/DTM-17) | A modified version of DTM-16 that looks closer to 2017 and 2018 Discord | Abandoned
-[ActivityStyleEmbeds](https://github.com/XYZenix/ActivityStyleEmbeds) | Changes the look of embeds to look like that of the embeds from the (removed) Activity Tab | [Available here](https://github.com/XYZenix/ActivityStyleEmbeds)
+[ActivityStyleEmbeds](https://github.com/XYZenix/ActivityStyleEmbeds) | Changes the look of embeds to look like that of the embeds from the (removed) Activity Tab | Sort-of abandoned, [available here](https://github.com/XYZenix/ActivityStyleEmbeds)
-[DTM-2K](/DTM-2K/) | Windows 2000 theme for Discord | Active
+[DTM-2K](/DTM-2K/) | Windows 2000 theme for Discord | Abandoned
-DTM-20 | Brings back the 2020 look of Discord | Planned
+DTM-20 | Brings back the 2020 look of Discord | Cancelled
 DTM-12 | A skeuomorphic theme for Discord based on concept by disctr4k | Abandoned Discord Sword & Shield | Theme based on Pokémon Sword/Shield UI | Abandoned